drewwalton19216801/go6502repl/README.md

 # go6502repl

 A REPL-like 6502 emulator

 ## Usage

-Run `go6502repl` in the terminal to start the REPL.
+Run `go run .` or `go6502repl` (if you've built/installed the binary) in the terminal to start the REPL.

+Type `help` to see a list of commands.

 ## Screenshot